Best Cars for Canadian Winters (2025 Update)

 Best SUVs For Winter

-Canadian drivers are no strangers to SUVs and these are also a popular choice in the winter and they’ll usually come with the best winter tire brands in Canada.
-They will most likely have four-wheel drive or all-wheel drive to get out of those annoying snowbanks, maintain control on icy roads or deal with pretty much anything thrown in your way.
-Also, many drivers prefer SUVs because they come equipped with a variety of modern safety features that are ideal for winter driving.
-Here you find some of the best SUV’s ranked:
+SUVs are also a popular choice in the winter as they usually come with the best winter tire brands in Canada.
+They will most likely have four-wheel drive or all-wheel drive to get out of those annoying snowbanks, maintain control on icy roads or deal with pretty much anything thrown their way.
+Also, many drivers prefer SUVs because they have various modern safety features that are ideal for winter driving.
+Below are some of the best SUVs for Canadian winters:

 Jeep Grand Cherokee